weiserlab/wirelessnetworking/grading.md

 # Grading

+The assessment of a student's performance in the course is based on their performance throughout the course, evaluated through individual and group assignments, a project done in a group, attendance at tutorials, and a final assessment (open book).

 ## Assesment Breakdown

-The assesment of performance in the course is based on performance throughout the course and  a final assesment (open book).
-The detailed breakdown is as follows:

 Component |  Weightage (%)
 Final assesment |  40